tecnalia-medical-robotics/wrench_marker/README.md

 ## `wrench_marker` library basic usage

-The only header for the library can be included, provided the proper dependencies are added to the `package.xml` and `CMakeLists.txt`, with
+The only header for the library can be included (provided the proper dependencies are added to your `package.xml` and the include path is set in your `CMakeLists.txt`) with

 ```c++
 #include <wrench_marker/wrench_marker.h>